Privacy Policy

 What we use your information for

 The main reason we ask for your information is to help solve your problem.
-We only access your information for other reasons if we really need to – for example:

 • for training and quality purposes